Kansas City, Kansas: Kansas City Current

-The Kansas City Current replaced the now defunct National Women's Soccer League team FC Kansas City which ceased operations in 2017.
-The Current played its inaugural season at Legends Field (Kansas City), but will play the 2022 season at Children's Mercy Park.
-The ownership has committed to building a soccer specific stadium across the state line in Kansas City, MO Berkley Riverfront Park.
+The Kansas City Current replaced the now defunct National Women's Soccer League team FC Kansas City, which ceased operations in 2017.
+The Current played its inaugural season at Legends Field before moving for the 2022 season to Children's Mercy Park.
+The team's ownership committed to building a soccer specific stadium across the state line in Kansas City, Missouri, on the Berkley Riverfront Park, which broke ground on October 6, 2022, with a goal to open by March 2024.

 Kansas City Monarchs

-The Kansas City Monarchs is an independent baseball team in the American Association, which moved to Kansas City, Kansas in 2003 and through 2019 played its home games at Legends Field, located adjacent to the Village West development in western Wyandotte County.
+The Kansas City Monarchs is an independent baseball team in the American Association, which moved to Kansas City, Kansas, in 2003 and, through 2019, played its home games at Legends Field, located adjacent to the Village West development in western Wyandotte County.
 The team was previously a member of the Northern League (which was not affiliated with Major League Baseball), until it dissolved following the 2010 season.
 While the remaining Northern League teams became members of the North American League as part of the Northern League's merger with the Golden Baseball League and United Baseball League, the T-Bones joined many other former Northern League teams in the relatively new American Association of Independent Professional Baseball.
 The T-Bones won the Northern League Championship in 2008 and the American Association Championship in 2018.
 The Unified Government evicted it from its stadium on October 14, 2019, for nonpayment of rent and utilities.

 Auto racing

 The Kansas Speedway is an auto racetrack adjacent to the Village West area in western Wyandotte County.
 The speedway, which is used for races that are part of the NASCAR Cup Series and other racing series, is a 1.5 mi tri-oval with turns which bank at a 15° angle.
 The track held its first race on June 2, 2001, when the Winston West Series contested the Kansas 100.
 The top-level NASCAR Cup Series holds the annual Hollywood Casino 400 at the track.
-The IndyCar Series previously ran the RoadRunner Turbo Indy 300 from 2001 to 2010; with IndyCar driver Scott Dixon setting the overall lap record for all series.
+The IndyCar Series previously ran the RoadRunner Turbo Indy 300 from 2001 to 2010, with IndyCar driver Scott Dixon setting the overall lap record for all series.